 The Mask Of Belief

-Unfortunately, many people are proud to live by faith to the exclusion of facts.
-They enjoy their exposure to self-hypnosis, which is how belief takes precedent over facts and logic.
+Unfortunately, many people are proud to live by faith to exclude facts.
+They enjoy exposure to self-hypnosis, which is how belief takes precedent over facts and logic.
 People learn not to trust the facts or what they see.

 “For we live by faith, not by sight.”— 2 Corinthians 5:7 New International Version

 When you dig up rotting garbage, it stinks.
 The mask of belief is what we bury in our subconscious that rots our use of common sense and logic.

 “Do not make your mind a dumping ground for other people’s garbage.” — Ezra Taft Benson

 The “real you” is the person you talk to inside your heads.
 It’s the aspect of consciousness in ancient traditions called spirit, soul, or the Observer.
 It is not our personality or instincts which are elements of Ego.
 Our Ego is a necessary tool of awareness that connects our bodies to the Observer.

 The Observer is our truth, our essence.
 The Observer is the person you talk to inside your head.
 The real us is what some call spirit, soul, or Source.
 “Source” is the underlying consciousness in everything.
 You’ve probably heard the statements, “We Are One,” “We are all Connected.”

 Many religions and philosophies contain theories about what we are and why we’re here.
 These theories come in the form of stories, and many of these follow a similar pattern.
 Joseph Campbell (1) calls this pattern the Hero’s Journey.
 It’s a typology that you’ll find in cultures around the world.
 It is based on the basic human desire to investigate things.